Smoked Sausage and Lentil Soup

 - Salt and Pepper to taste

-- Place sausage spread out on a large foil-lined cookie sheet in small clumps.
+- Spread out sausage on a large baking sheet in small clumps.

-- Smoke for 60-90 minutes and remove.
+- Smoke for 60 minutes and remove.
 Look for a darker color on the exterior while still moist and an internal temperature of the thick parts of sausage at 160 degrees F.

 To Make the Lentil Soup:

 - In large stock pot over medium heat, add olive oil and bacon.
-Cook bacon until crispy, about six minutes.
+Cook bacon until crispy (about 6 minutes).
 Remove, set aside.
 Discard most of the bacon fat, leaving about 1 tablespoon worth in the pot.

-- Add the onions into the pot over medium heat for four to five minutes.
+- Add the onions into the pot over medium heat for four to 5 minutes.
 Then add carrots and celery.
-Cook an additional five minutes or until carrots are soft.
+Cook an additional 5 minutes or until carrots are soft.
 Finally add garlic and cook 1 minute.

 - Bring to a boil and then reduce to a simmer for approximately 25 minutes, covered, or until lentils are tender, but still slightly al dente.
 Stir occasionally.
-(Add more stock if you find the liquid level get too low as needed) Even if the sausage was slightly undercooked, the time in the simmer will finish it off and impart a beautiful smoky flavor to the broth.
+(Add more stock if you find the liquid level get too low)

-- Salt and Pepper to taste, serve in your favorite soup bowl with crusty bread.
+- Add salt and pepper to taste, and then serve in your favorite soup bowl with crusty bread.